-In 2008, MRPC wrote Natural Hazard Pre-Disaster Mitigation Plans for all 22 communities in the Montachusett Region and in the winter of 2012, MRPC initiated the updating of these same plans with funding provided by the Federal Emergency Management Agency through the Massachusetts Emergency Management Agency and the Massachusetts Department of Conservation and Recreation.
-These plans identified hazards and assessed their risk of occurring.
+In 2008, MRPC wrote Natural Hazard Pre-Disaster Mitigation Plans for all 22 communities in the Montachusett Region and in the winter of 2014, MRPC completed the updates to these same plans with funding provided by the Federal Emergency Management Agency through the Massachusetts Emergency Management Agency and the Massachusetts Department of

+Conservation and Recreation.
+These plans identified natural hazards and assessed their risk of occurring.
 These hazards included climate change as well as flooding, wind, winter storm and fire related hazards.
 Flooding, droughts and severe winter storms can be caused by climate change's increase in temperature and storm frequency.
 These plans also included mitigation strategies for these types of hazards ranging from increased drainage management to increased communication between community boards and departments.